Dom-git98/odin-recipes/README.md

 # odin-recipes
+Simple HTML recipe project

-This Project will be a main index page with a few recipes showing what i have learnt so far using HTML
+Showing what i have learnt so far when it comes to learning HTML